Join us for our next event: Rollover and Play Dead. Does Your Estate Plan Really Work? with speaker Lynn Campisi, J.D., LL.M.

 Just as you did with your income, you need to develop a working estimate of your retirement expenses.
 As opposed to income, where you typically lose your largest source during retirement, expenses for many retirees can be similar to their pre-retirement levels.

-A common, general estimate for retirement expenses is 80% of pre-retirement spending.
-However, simplifying retirement expense planning to a “rule of thumb” would be a huge mistake for most retirees.
-For example, this estimate can be very inadequate for those who plan to travel or provide additional financial support to their families during retirement.
-And for many, including those who have planned well and can retire early, expenses could actually increase for a few years into retirement.
+A common estimate for retirement expenses is 80% of pre-retirement spending.
+However, simplifying retirement expense planning to a “rule of thumb” is often a huge mistake.
+For example, this estimate can be inadequate for those who plan to travel or provide additional financial support to their families during retirement.
+For many, including those who have planned well and can retire early, expenses could actually increase for a few years into retirement.

 4. Calculate Your Required Rate of Return™

 Once you have a handle on your retirement income and expenses, it is time to find out how much you will need to earn on your retirement savings to meet your needs.
-We call this your Required Rate of Return™ [RRoR™].
-Your RRoR™ is the average return on your retirement savings that is needed to meet your planned expenses during retirement.
+At Meld Financial, we call this your Required Rate of Return™ [RRoR™].
+Your RRoR™ is the average return on your retirement savings that is needed to meet your retirement goals.

 The first step to finding your RRoR™ is calculating your annual income gap.
-The income gap is the difference between your retirement expenses and retirement income.
-This amount represents the interest income you will need to cover the shortfall in income from your other sources.
+This is the difference between your retirement expenses and guaranteed sources of retirement income.
+The income gap represents the interest income you will need to cover the shortfall in income from your other sources.

-Calculating your RRoR™ is a complex process that should account for interest rates, expected inflation, and several other environmental factors.
-To make this process easy and effective, work with a CFP® at Meld Financial to develop your FINANCIAL FINGERPRINT which will provide you with confidence in estimating your Required Rate of Return™.
+Calculating your RRoR™ is a complex process that should account for interest rates, expected inflation, and other environmental factors.
+To make this process easy and effective, work with a CFP® at Meld Financial.

 5. Determine Appropriate Investment Strategy Based on Your RRoR™